 I've had opportunity to sit with and learn from Mantak Chia, Lama Tharchin Rinpoche, Sant Rajinder Singh Ji Maharaj , and sweat with a Medicine Man from the Pacific Northwest.
 I've also spent time with a Sufi, a Shik, a Pagan Healer, and even a Zen Priest.

 My teaching, therefore, is not what is typically defined as yoga in America.
-I'm a bit of a universalist when it comes to yoga...
+I'm a bit of a universalist...
 I draw from these lineages as well as the work of Marshall Rosenberg, Stanislav Grof, George Gurdjieff, Carl Jung, Mister Rogers, and more.